-Wanda Jackson 1st Lady of Rock Her Date with Elvis
+Wanda Jackson 1st Lady of Rock n Roll Affair with Elvis Presley

 How fitting that Wanda Jackson, pioneering rock ‘n’ roll singer and rockabilly originator, should play at a shrine to American ingenuity like the National Heritage Museum.
 As the Queen of Rockabilly Wanda Jackson proved during a satisfying set before a near-full house Saturday night, the sprightly 68-year-old isn’t any fossilized museum piece or solemn statue.
 Statues don’t play custom-made guitars, joust warmly with adoring audiences, or release vital new albums that summon the spirit of Sun Records.

 Fifty years to the day after she recorded her signature hit single Let’s Have a Party in 1956, Jackson is still doing all of these things.
 Maybe that’s why, as absurd as it sounds, she still isn’t in the Rock and Roll Hall of Fame